Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 The entities extracted are going to be person names mentioned in the emails, as well as locations.
 The goal is to have these additional attributes used to enrich the file-level metadata for analytics.

 ### The Java Code
 The Java for the user-defined function (UDF) has already been written and provided below.
-This code leverages the open source [Apache OpenNLP](https://opennlp.apache.org/) project to perform natural language processing on English text in this occurrence.
+This code uses the open source [Apache OpenNLP](https://opennlp.apache.org/) library to perform natural language processing on English text in this occurrence.

 The Java code leverages pre-built [machine learning models](http://opennlp.sourceforge.net/models-1.5/) to perform named entity extraction for persons and locations.
 These models are packaged manually post-build in a Fat JAR.